usmansbk/eeen599/README.md

   * **pillow**

 ## Front End Dependencies
-* The app is a CLI app
+* The app is a CLI application

 ## Installation and setup
 * Navigate to a directory of choice on terminal